Fningalready/flowerwonderplus/_posts/2020-12-28-all-content-a-d.markdown

 ### Camellia

-* Words of pink camellia: Longing For You, Overcome difficulties.
+* Words of pink camellia: longing For You, Overcome difficulties.

 * Tea flower words: natural beauty, modesty of virtue, humility and noble reason(Flower Meaning, 2022).